phpbb/documentation/development/extensions/tutorial_notifications.rst

    However, there are a few strings that are only needed in the :abbr:`UCP (User Control Panel)`.
    Ideally these strings should be defined in a separate file, namely :class:`info_ucp_extension.php`.
    Using this naming convention (:class:`info_ucp_*.php`) will automatically include it only in the UCP.
-   But for the sake of this tutorial, they all are defined in this one language file.
+   But for the sake of this tutorial, they are all being defined in this one language file.

 .. code-block:: php
    :caption: :class:`vendor/extension/language/en/extension_common.php`